 Meet our board members

-The Board consists of six members, including a chair.
+The Board consists of six members, including the chair.
 All members have been appointed by the Minister.
-From 2022, three members will be elected by the community.

 Get to know our Board members, they're all locals and leaders in our community - you may already recognise a few faces!